 Session 13: Opening and Marketing

 OBJECTIVE: Before you open for business, make sure that all the elements of your business are in place.
 In order to do this, we have provided a "Before you start" checklist for you to review and supplement with appropriate items.
-You will learn how to hire and train good employees, how to buy, and how to market, promote, and advertise your business.
+You will learn how to buy, and how to market, promote, and advertise your business.

 - Opening for Business